igorrebega/docx-replacer/readme.md

 # Extention is no longer supported.
 Docx format has so much unconsistency in their xml files and I just can't predict every case.
-You stil can use extension, but on your own account.
+You still can use extension, but on your own risk.

 ### Replace your variables to text or even to images in .docx files